reaandrew/microservices-with-java/README.md

 Some of the characteristics of the solution I want to end up with include:

-- I do not want to use a framework
-- I do want to use libraries for common things like TRANSPORT, DATA ACCESS, LOGGING, MONITORING etc...
+- I want to use libraries for common things like TRANSPORT, DATA ACCESS, LOGGING, MONITORING etc...
-- I do want to focus on using good programming practices and principles
+- I want to focus on using good programming practices and principles
 - I want to use the hexaganol architectural style
 - I want to be able to test the application like I would with Golang, Node.js, Python etc...
 - I want to able to easily deploy the application inside a Container using Docker